New Zealand Paid Work

 - Meet like-minded people and party with new friends in the city

 - Earn an average of NZ$18 per hour

 - Benefit from ongoing support and advice from our NZ team

 - Experience working abroad in one of the most beautiful countries in the world

 With this programme, we’ll get you set up with accommodation and work, and offer you support and advice as you travel around the country for the first few months.
 You’ll have the chance to learn new skills, experience different cultures, and travel through the most remote and beautiful landscapes, from mammoth snow-capped mountains and vast tumbling valleys, to tropical sandy beaches and striking natural fjords, while hopping from lively cosmopolitan cities to quaint little villages and rural working farms as you discover the best bits of New Zealand for yourself.

 Download more trip information and detailed itinerary

 From Auckland airport, you’ll hop on a SkyBus to get to your hostel in the city centre.
-Familiarise yourself with your surroundings by lounging in the spa area on the rooftop, enjoying a beer and taking in the sights from the sun terrace, getting to know your fellow travellers and roommates, or take a wander through the cosmopolitan city streets.
+Familiarise yourself with your surroundings, enjoy a beer and get to know your fellow travellers and roommates, or take a wander through the cosmopolitan city streets.

-You’ll be given full orientation on the first working day after your arrival, where your New Zealand co-ordinator will tell you about the local area, jobs on offer, explain a bit about travelling round the rest of the country, and most importantly be able to tell you about the best places to party while you’re in the city!
+You’ll be given full orientation and will be automatically scheduled for the next session after your arrival in Auckland (sessions are held every Monday, Wednesday and Friday at 10am), where your New Zealand co-ordinator will tell you about the local area, jobs on offer, explain a bit about travelling round the rest of the country, and most importantly be able to tell you about the best places to party while you’re in the city!
 You’ll also be given the following items and information:

 - Welcome pack